transcript-game/gm_8bit/docs/rust-migration.md

 ## Overview

 This guide provides detailed instructions for recreating gm_8bit in Rust, covering architecture decisions, library choices, implementation patterns, and potential improvements.
+Current C++ builds are streaming-only; any effect-processing sections here are legacy ideas that would need to be reintroduced intentionally.

 ## Why Rust?